qazuor/reactFormToolkit/docs/public/docs/en/field-array.md

 # Field Array

-The `FieldArray` component enables dynamic form arrays with validation support.
+The `FieldArray` component in **Qazuor React Form Toolkit** enables dynamic form arrays with validation support.
 This is useful for forms where users need to add multiple items, such as contacts, addresses, or any other repeatable data.

 ## Basic Usage